DataONEorg/dataone-web/content/network/_index.md

   template: header
   type: network-image
   title: Your environmental data ecosystem
+  intro: "DataONE unites a network of data repositories operated by research centers,
+    universities, non-profit organizations,\tcitizen\tscience\tinitiatives, government\tand\tnon-government
-  intro: 'DataONE unites a network of data repositories operated by research centers, universities, non-profit organizations,	citizen	science	initiatives, government	and	non-government organizations, and the like.
-Member institutions share data and infrastructure with DataONE and in return, we facilitate user access to data and interoperability between members.'
+    organizations, and the like.
+Member institutions share data and infrastructure with DataONE and in return, we facilitate user access to data and interoperability between members."
 page_sections:
 - template: section
   type: default